 OSI Systems (OSIS) Gets a Buy Rating from B.Riley FBR

-In a report released today, Josh Nichols from B.Riley FBR maintained a Buy rating on OSI Systems (OSIS), with a price target of $97.00.
-The company’s shares closed last Friday at $73.06.
+B.Riley FBR analyst Josh Nichols reiterated a Buy rating on OSI Systems (OSIS) yesterday and set a price target of $97.00.
+The company’s shares closed last Thursday at $72.38.

 See today’s analyst top recommended stocks >>